conda/conda-dot-org/learn/faq.md

 ## Why should I use conda?

-conda offers several advantages that make it a popular choice for package management and environment management:
+Conda offers several advantages that make it a popular choice for package management and environment management:

 - **Simplified Package Management**: conda simplifies the installation, management, and updating of software packages and their dependencies.
 It provides a unified interface for package installation across different programming languages.